Lew Stringer: Biography

 He broke into the international market in 1997 creating the Suburban Satanists for the Norwegian comic Geek.
 From 1999 to 2007 those characters appeared in the Swedish comic book Herman Hedning.

 In April 2005, Active Images published a collection – Brickman Begins – of all of Stringer's Brickman strips since 1979.
 In 2006, a brand new Brickman series began in the American comic book Elephantmen, published by Image Comics, and in 2007, Combat Colin became a guest star in the strip.
 The series concluded in Elephantmen No.24 in 2009.
 In September 2015 Stringer reprinted all 20 episodes in a self-published comic entitled Brickman Returns.
 Stringer has since self-published other comics that reprint his older material, such as a Derek the Troll / Rock Solid special and a Combat Colin mini-series.

 He began freelancing for The Beano in 2007, drawing a Fred's Bed story for the Christmas issue and a one-off Ivy the Terrible strip for an issue in 2008.
 In October 2008 Stringer became the artist on a new strip, Super School which is about five superhero children and their non-superpowered teacher.
 He started drawing for The Dandy after its revamp in October 2010, providing the illustrations for Postman Prat and Kid Cops and writing and drawing The Dark Newt.

 In 2014 Lew announced that he would be contributing a regular new cartoon strip to Doctor Who Magazine.

-In recent years Lew has scripted and illustrated Rasher and Joe King (The Beano) for The Beano and in 2018 began work on a revival of Big Eggo for that comic.
+In recent years Lew has scripted and illustrated Rasher and Joe King for The Beano and in 2018 began work on a revival of Big Eggo for that comic.
+He also created Sgt.Shouty of the Moon Force for independent comic The77, and Short Sharp Shocks for horror comic This Comic Is Haunted.

+In late March 2025 Stringer announced he was semi-retiring from comics to spend time on his own publishing projects.